Self-guided Kayak and Wildcamp expedition in the Archipelago of Stockholm. Choose 3-8 days depending your preferences.

 With hundreds of small islands in a myriad with nothing but horizon to the east, the Möja Reserve is a cherished place among Swedes and the kayak is the perfect vessel to discover it all.
 Find your own island and make it yours for the night.
 If you have an extra day to spare, this is a good place to do so!

-If you have booked a 5 or 6 day trip, there is an abundance of opportunities for discovery.
-Here are some of our favorites:
+If you have booked a 5, 6, 7or 8 day trip, there is an abundance of opportunities for discovery.
+Remember we always help you plan your trip, based on length, experience, preferences and the current weather.
+Here are some of our favorites to include in the longer routes:

 Långviksskärs Nature reserve is a maze of some hundreds of islands far out to the east with the horizon as it’s only neighbor.
 With the right weather conditons you might be able to go out and visit the beautiful island of Tärnskär, a well-kept secret with its lovely laguna.